garunzo/schoolvotes/SPECIFICATION.md

 My idea is to create a web-based voting application that will allow schools to rapidly conduct a survey of various topics.

-The application will be able to use various authentication mechanisms, but initially will use google's authentication since my high school uses google for its email system.
+The application is able to use various authentication mechanisms, but currently uses google's authentication since my high school uses google for its email system.